 The chart below outlines the English proficiency requirements for general admission as well as admission to the ECLB program.
 The TOEFL exam has two different grading scales.
 For more information on what the TOEFL consists of and a list of official testing centers visit the ETS web site.
 Both score requirements are listed below.

 *Transfer students required to complete the ELCB program to meet English proficiency requirements are not eligible for merit awards.

-Nursing College applicants for whom English is not their first language must demonstrate English proficiency at non-ELCB level (meaning 92 on the iBT or 7.0 on the IELTS).
+College of Nursing applicants for whom English is not their first language must demonstrate English proficiency at non-ELCB level (meaning 86 on the iBT or 6.5 on the IELTS).
 Exceptions below may apply.

 Students with TOEFL scores in the ELCB range will take a placement essay test upon arrival at Seattle University.
 Some students may have their ELCB requirement waived based upon the results of the placement essay test.

 Applicants who require a TOEFL should plan to complete the exam at a local testing center.